Hoffee-Toffee/Troll-Toll-Calculator/README.md

 Allow a registered troll toll operator user to:

 - See real live traffic data for each bridge
-- See how the traffic data influences how much troll money can be made at each bridge (this will replace the estimate in the MVP)
+- See how the traffic data influences how much troll money can be made at each bridge (to replace the estimate in the MVP)

 ### Stretchier Stretch